 Awards and Honors

-QuesTek’s technology and business has received numerous awards and honors, including being highlighted in 2008 by the U.S. National Research Council as one of only a few commercial examples of firms utilizing Integrated Computational Materials Engineering (ICME) for integrated manufacturing, materials and component design.
+QuesTek’s technology and it employees have received numerous awards and honors, including being highlighted in 2008 by the U.S. National Research Council as one of only a few commercial examples of firms utilizing Integrated Computational Materials Engineering (ICME) for integrated manufacturing, materials and component design.